 Here is a detailed guide from travelcaffeine.com on getting a reservation to enter the villa.
 Everything that you need to know is indicated in that link.

 Kyoto Imperial Park is another classical place in Kyoto that we can visit aside from the two villas we discussed a while ago.
 Here we can find two renowned palaces in Kyoto, Imperial Palace and Sento Imperial Palace.

 What to expect inside Kyoto Imperial Park

 Inside Imperial Park, we can see the hall where Emperor Taisho and Emperor Showa had their enthronement ceremonies.
 It is an excellent place to admire Japanese architecture.

-Kyoto Imperial Park is also the best place if you want to know what was a “normal” day of an emperor in his home.
+Kyoto Imperial Park is also the best place if you want to know what was a “normal” day for an emperor in his home.

-Visitors are not allowed to enter inside the main building.
-However, they can still check the exteriors close-up and explore the gardens full of cherry trees.
-During spring, the Imperial Palace becomes of the best spots in the city to adore the spectacular blooms without too much crown everywhere.
+Visitors are not allowed to enter the main building.
+However, they can still check the exterior close-up and explore the gardens full of cherry trees.
+During spring, the Imperial Palace becomes of the best spots in the city to adore the spectacular blooms without too much crowd everywhere.

 If we really want to see what’s inside these magnificent structures, we can proceed to the park’s southwestern corner.
 There, we can find and enter the Kaninnomiya Mansion, where the court nobles resided for years.